 “Croyez-vous au coup de foudre?”
 Do you believe in love at first sight?

-Why is the Barefoot Blogger having such a hard time learning French … (click here) The past two weeks the Barefoot Blogger has spent a lot of time with new French friends.
-Admitting that I live in France and that I can barely put together a sentence in French is getting embarrassing.
-Currently I have Rosetta Stone and another online language program on my computer.
+Why does the Barefoot Blogger have such a hard time learning French … The Barefoot Blogger has spent much time with new French friends over the past two weeks.
+Admitting that I live in France and can barely put together a sentence in French is getting embarrassing.
+I have Rosetta Stone and another online language program on my computer.
 I work on them occasionally.
-A couple of weeks ago I signed up for a beginner’s class through a local ex-pats’ group.
+Two weeks ago, I signed up for a beginner’s class through a local ex-pats group.
 Friday was the first day of class.
 When I arrived for the lesson, it had been postponed.
 So, you see, some of it isn’t my fault.
-Perhaps if I write down all my excuses for not learning French I’ll shame myself into trying harder…
+If I write down all my excuses for not learning French, I’ll shame myself into trying harder.

-(and click here) … I’m still not learning French.
-Remember when I returned to France in April and promised I’d know French by Christmas?
+I’m still not learning French.
+Remember when I returned to France in April and promised to learn French by Christmas?
 Like those 20 pounds I was going to lose.
 It’s just not happening.